2021-2022 Report

 • Diversity and Inclusion Newsletters – written bi-weekly, one for students and the other for faculty and staff

-• Providing Support to Black and Latino/a/x members of the Fuqua community from prospective student to alumni – We support and provide guidance to our student-run affinity groups, connect Black and Latina/o/x prospective and current students, staff, faculty and alumni, and have increased support for mental health.
+• Providing Support to Black and Latino/a/x members of the Fuqua community from prospective student to alumni – Fuqua supports and provides guidance to our student-run affinity groups, connect Black and Latina/o/x prospective and current students, staff, faculty and alumni, and have increased support for mental health.

 • Student run affinity groups – Include BLMBAO (Black and Latino MBA Organization), BIA (Business in Africa), and LASA (Latin American Student Association).

-• We are partnering with the Shine App, a mental wellness and meditation app for marginalized populations, to offer free premium memberships to students, staff, faculty and alumni.
+• Shine App - Fuqua is partnering with the Shine App, a mental wellness and meditation app for marginalized populations, to offer free premium memberships to students, staff, faculty and alumni.

-• The YES program is an admissions-led program that provides one-to-one engagement between URM admitted students and alumni from the time of admission up through enrollment.
+YES program – The YES program is an Admissions Office-led program that provides one-to-one engagement between URM admitted students and alumni from the time of admission up through enrollment.
 Alumni share their insights, experiences, and guidance to admitted students to help prepare them to join the Fuqua family and to support them throughout their program.

-• Minority Alumni Advisory Board – Through our partnership with Minority Alumni Advisory Board, we help connect current Black and Latino/a/x students to our alumni of color.
+• Minority Alumni Advisory Board – The MAAB helps connect current Black and Latino/a/x students to our alumni of color.

-• Fuqua Staff - We’ve created opportunities to discuss racial equity in dedicated settings for staff:
+• Fuqua Staff – Fuqua has created opportunities to discuss racial equity in dedicated settings for staff:

 • Diversity and Inclusion Newsletters – Written bi-weekly, one for students and the other for faculty and staff Diversity and Inclusion Newsletters are written bi-weekly, one for students and the other for faculty and staff, and has the following content: